 Those not meeting BOTH of those standards OR those not wishing to take the high route will be diverted to the low route white shirt track.
 Regardless the route, high or low, orange and white shirt finishers have the same finish line.

 FINISH LINE - Day Lodge Parking Lot - 11:00pm (8HRS 15MIN)

 The finish line in the Day Lodge Parking lot is the same for both routes.
 High route orange shirt finishers will enter the finish from the mountain descent and low route white shirt finishers will enter the finish from Arlberg road after completing 1.5 out and back sections.
-High route finishers will have a finish line cutoff to ensure that all runners of the high route are off the mountain by sunset at 11:00pm meaning overall high route athletes must average 18:53/mile to make the finish.
-This means if high route runners make the 10pm cutoff at the top they have 60 minutes to descend the mountain over 2 miles giving them about 30:00/mile they can average.
-Very manageable.
+High route finishers will have a finish line cutoff to ensure that all runners of the high route are off the mountain by sunset at 11:00pm.

 LOW ROUTE / WHITE SHIRT ATHLETE ONLY CHECKPOINTS/CUTOFFS

-None after Mile 22.
-All low route white shirt runners will not have a cutoff at the finish and really there's no hard time cutoff at mile 22 either.
+None after Mile 23.
+All low route white shirt runners will not have a cutoff at the finish and really there's no hard time cutoff at mile 23 either.
 We either divert runners to high or low route based on time.
-If you make the qualifications for high route and choose to go that way there are 2 more strict time cutoffs to deal with.
+If you make the qualifications for high route and choose to go that way there are 1 more strict time cutoff to deal with.
 If you do not make the qualifications for high route or choose to go low route on your own, you have no cutoff times.